elfrances/esp32SkelApp/README.md

 | Fatal Error | Red | solid |

 > [!NOTE]
 > The RGB LED is controlled by a dedicated GPIO pin on the ESP32.
 The GPIO pin number depends on the specific ESP32 board being used, so make sure you select the right value.
-For Espressif DevKit boards, the default GPIO pin value is selected based on the type of ESP32 SoC used: C3 or S3.
+For Espressif DevKit boards, the default GPIO pin value in the auto-generated sdkconfig file is selected based on the type of ESP32 SoC being used: C3 or S3.

 ### Message Logging